Rigoberto Tiglao: Government

+Following his appointment as press secretary, Tiglao has shifted his views from centre-left to centre-right.
 Explaining his controversial decision to accept the post from Arroyo despite the reactions of his journalist colleagues, he explained his position saying: "My framework has changed.
 It is not a matter of being an apologist.
 I've realized that particularly with President Gloria Arroyo, we're out to build a nation,” and "She has a real vision of creating a strong country.
 She is out to build a real strong state and a strong sense of nationalism.
 This vision has to be articulated and repeated.”

 He was eventually appointed by Pres.
 Arroyo as the Philippine Ambassador to Greece and Cyprus from 2006 to 2010.
 During the start of the Benigno Aquino III administration, Overseas Filipino Workers staged a protest in front of the Philippine Embassy in Athens, Greece to demand his removal due to accusations by them of "dismal performance and a lavish lifestyle".
 Tiglao declined to comment, stating that the matter was sensitive, and that he was on leave.